zeebe-io/zeebe-chaos/chaos-days/blog/2024-08-19-Operate-improve-import-latency/index.md

 ![base-throughput](base-throughput.png)

 We are able to import around 360 records per second, while Zeebe exports 413.
 Be aware that some are ignored by Operate.
-A record has on average a delay of 5.69 seconds from written by Zeebe to imported by Operate (and written into the end Elasticsearch index).
+A record has on average a delay of 5.69 seconds from being written by Zeebe to being imported by Operate (and written into the end Elasticsearch index).

 #### First experiment: Lower flush delay

-> When we set the exporting/flush delay to a lower value (fex.
+> When we set the exporting/flush delay to a lower value (ex.
 1 second), we are improving the import latency for lower load scenarios without affecting the system negatively.

 To reduce the exporter flush delay we use the following configuration: